 Promote Navigation with Proper Text and Buttons

-An important aspect of a mobile site’s navigation and function involves font size, links, and buttons.
+A key aspect of a mobile site’s navigation and function involves font size, links, and buttons.
 Google recommends you use an appropriate font size so users don’t have to zoom in to read content clearly.

 When setting the width for navigation, always design to accommodate larger fingers.
 You can verify all of this is correct by looking at the Google usability reports in Webmaster Tools.

-Fine Tune Your Mobile Apps
+Fine-Tune Your Mobile Apps

-Optimize Your Site
+Optimize Your Mobile Site

 Although you’ll be working with less screen space, you don’t have to compromise your content.
 Strive to create killer content, and don’t forget to optimize the titles and meta descriptions.